dnp3/opendnp3-guide/docs/api/masters.md

 * `void OnTaskComplete(const TaskInfo& info)` - Tell you about tasks that are built into the master succeeding/failing.
 This callback is usually used to assess the "health" of the session.

-The ILinkListener interface is also used on IOutstationApplication and is described in its own section.
+The `ILinkListener` interface is also used on IOutstationApplication and is described in its own [section](../api/linklayer.md#ilinklistener).

 ### MasterStackConfig

-The final parameter passed into `AddMaster(...)` is configuration struct that consists of link-layer configuration information and static configuration that defines that masters behavior.
-The link-layer config is also used for outstations, and is described in its own section.
+The final parameter passed into `AddMaster(...)` is a configuration struct that consists of link-layer configuration information and static configuration that defines the masters behavior.
+The link-layer config is also used for outstations, and is described in its own [section](../api/linklayer.md#configuration).

 ### MasterParams